-9Naranjo and Toevs (2002), who use vector error-correction (VEC) and GARCH (generalized autoregressive conditional heteroskedastic) models and monthly time series data from 1986 to 1998, find that both GSE purchases and securitization reduce conforming mortgage spreads and volatility, while documenting some spill over to reductions in non-conforming loans, which they attribute to investor substitution effects.
+9Naranjo and Toevs (2002), who use vector error-correction (VEC) and GARCH (generalized autoregressive conditional heteroskedastic) models and study monthly time series data from 1986 to 1998, find that both GSE purchases and securitization reduce conforming mortgage spreads and volatility, while documenting some spill over to reductions in non-conforming loans, which they attribute to investor substitution effects.
 González-Rivera (2001), who uses VEC models and monthly data from 1994 to 1999, finds a negative short-run relationship of GSE purchases responding to widening secondary mortgage market spreads, and some evidence of a pass through from secondary to primary mortgage rates from agency purchases.

-Passmore, and Sherlund (2008) study the impact of GSE activities on primary and secondary market mortgage spreads using both generalized impulse response analysis and causal orderings in VAR models.
-Based on monthly data from 1993 to 2005, these authors find little evidence that higher GSE purchases impact mortgage spreads, which is consistent with the Meltzer view that credit market interventions are neutral.
-In a May 2005 speech, Federal Reserve Chairman Alan Greenspan conveys a similar view of the role of the GSEs' portfolio activities, stating that "Fannie's and Freddie's purchases... with their market-subsidized debt do not contribute usefully to mortgage market liquidity, to the enhancement of capital markets in the United States, or to the lowering of mortgage rates for homeowners" (Greenspan, 2005).
+GSEs' portfolio activities, stating that "Fannie's and Freddie's purchases... with their market-subsidized debt do not contribute usefully to mortgage market liquidity, to the enhancement of capital markets in the United States, or to the lowering of mortgage rates for homeowners" (Greenspan, 2005).

 In this paper, we contribute new evidence against the Greenspan-Meltzer view that agency mortgage purchase have little effect on the cost and availability of mortgage credit.
 Our approach is similar in spirit to Lehnert et al. (2008), but adopts novel and arguably better identification strategies to control for the endogeneity of agency purchases.
 We also study a much longer time frame than any of the earlier papers, and we estimate the effects on both credit aggregates and mortgage rates.
-Moreover, our dynamic regressions allow us to study many other variables of interest, including housing starts, home prices, homeownership rates, cyclical indicators, and various other interest rates and credit spreads.
+Moreover, our analysis allows us to study the dynamic causal impact on many other variables of interest, including housing starts, home prices, homeownership rates, cyclical indicators, and various other interest rates and credit spreads.

 Our paper is related to the many analyses of the large-scale MBS purchases by the Federal Reserve under the QE programs.
 To isolate the effects of these purchases, the literature typically restricts attention to high frequency financial data, and most studies conclude that the MBS purchases lowered secondary market mortgage yields on impact, see e.g. Gagnon et al. (2011), Krishnamurthy and Vissing-Jørgensen (2011), Patrabansh, Doerner, and Asin (2014), and Hancock and Passmore (2011, 2015).
 Exploiting cross-sectional variation, a few recent studies also uncover evidence that is suggestive of a positive impact on mortgage lending.
 Di Maggio, Kermani, and Palmer (2016), for instance, find that, after the first QE intervention, originations of mortgages qualifying for inclusion in securities eligible for purchase by the Fed increased substantially more than those of non-qualifying mortgages.
 No such differential effects are evident after the second QE intervention, which did not include MBS purchases.
-Darmouni and Rodnyansky (2016)
+Darmouni and Rodnyansky (2017) find that banks with larger mortgage positions increased lending relative to banks with smaller positions, and Chakraborty, Goldstein, and MacKinlay (2016) show that banks with MBS exposure increased their mortgage origination share relative to other banks.
+By studying a longer history of housing credit policy interventions, we are able to circumvent some key limitations of the event studies of the Fed's large-scale MBS purchases.
+Our approach permits an analysis beyond the very short-run response of financial variables, and unlike the cross-sectional studies, provides direct evidence on aggregate rather than relative effects.